Workspaces

 Installation

 Using Mimiq for Windows?
-No need to install anything additional – skip to Add a Workspace.
+No need to install anything additional – skip to #add-a-workspace.

 When you attempt to add your first Workspace, Mimiq performs a Preflight Check to confirm macFUSE is installed and loaded on your Mac.
 If not, Mimiq will prompt you to install macFUSE.